Soundproofing

 For example, sound travels through (solid) steel about 15 times faster than through (gaseous) air.

-When engineers build tunnels, they sometimes bang on the metal walls to communicate with colleagues
+It's often said that when engineers work in tunnels, they bang on metal pipes to communicate with colleagues because that's the quickest, most efficient way

 The three easiest ways to stop sound are to turn off the source,